 Union Pacific’s intermodal traffic

-Transportation sector investors can invest in the iShares US Industrials ETF (IYJ).
-Major US railroads make up 5.2% of the ETF’s portfolio.
+Transportation-sector-specific investors can invest in the iShares US Industrials ETF (IYJ).
+All major US railroads make up 5.5% of IYJ’s portfolio holdings.